michaelhdev/project-4/README.md

 - The guest selects the sign up button on the landing page
 - The guest is taken to the register page where he/she enters email, username, password and re-enter password.
 - If correct and unique details are entered the user is registered on the system and they are taken to the dashboard page.
 A success message is displayed
-- If the incorrect details are entered they remain on register page and an error message is displayed.
+- If the incorrect details are entered they remain on the register page and an error message is displayed.

 ### User tests
 ### A user wants to login